Making a basic cheese plate involves four steps: buying the cheese, displaying the cheese, garnishing, and serving.

 Buying the Cheese

 A basic cheese plate should include at least three types of cheese to represent each of the different milk types: cow, sheep, and goat.
 Keep flavor and texture in mind.
-Serving three mild, soft cheeses isn't as interesting as serving a variety of flavors and/or textures.
+Serving three mild, soft kinds of cheese isn't as interesting as serving a variety of flavors and/or textures.
 For this cheese plate, the flavors are all mild-to-medium, but the texture of each cheese is different.

 As a general guideline, assume each person will eat at least 2 ounces of each cheese.
 (16 ounces = one pound)